 On the morning of day one I like to throw myself straight into one of the top attractions, so there’s mistaking I am back in our glorious capital city!
 My favourites are the Tower of London, HMS Belfast, the Tate Galleries, the Portrait Gallery, National History Museum and the London Eye.
 There are so many to choose from, depending on your mood, including the Transport Museum, London Dungeons, Madame Tussauds, Science Museum, Imperial War Museum and the Victoria & Albert Museum.

 London is one of the top city break destinations in the world for shopping.
 So, for me no visit is complete without getting lost for an hour or so in at least one of the iconic department stores; Harrods, Selfridges, Fortnum & Mason, Harvey Nichols, Libertys or the Flagship stores on Oxford Street.
-For a spot of window shopping, I love Old Bond Street where you find the likes of Tiffanys, Prada and Stella McCartney.
+For a spot of window shopping during two days in London, I love Old Bond Street where you find the likes of Tiffanys, Prada and Stella McCartney.

 Dining Out in Style